 - Their overall sales performance against their target

-All this information is available on a performance dashboard within the organization’s CRM, which pulls data in real time from the company’s centralized sales system.
+Thanks to Lineup, all this information is available on a performance dashboard within the organization’s CRM, which pulls data in real time from the company’s centralized sales system.